richtabor/MerlinWP/README.md

 ```

 #### Multiple demo imports?
 If you have multiple demo imports, then just define multiple arrays with appropriate data.
-For an example of two predefined demo imports, please look at the ` merlin-filters.php` file.
+For an example of two predefined demo imports, please look at the `merlin-filters.php` file.

+#### Redux framework import?
+If you are using the [Redux Framework](https://wordpress.org/plugins/redux-framework/) in your theme, then you can import it as well.
+Please look at the `merlin-filters.php` file for an example on how to define the Redux import files.

 ### 4. Add filters